AI Data Readiness Guide for Source-Aware Systems

 4. Schema that machines can navigate

 This is where most data engineering falls short.
-The schema needs to be traversable — an agent should be able to start with a company name and navigate to its filings, from filings to specific line items, from line items to the source documents.
+The schema needs to be traversable.
+An agent should be able to start with a company name and navigate to its filings, from filings to specific line items, and from line items to source documents.

-We think of this as building a graph that AI can walk.
-Not a flat table that humans query — a connected structure that agents can explore.
+Think of it as a graph that AI can walk, not a flat table that only humans know how to query.

 5. Methodology documentation

-When you derive a metric — a ratio, a spread, a risk score — the calculation methodology needs to live with the data, not in a separate wiki that nobody reads.
+When you derive a metric, such as a ratio, spread, or risk score, the calculation methodology needs to live with the data, not in a separate wiki that nobody reads.
 Version it.
 Timestamp it.
 Make it machine-readable.

 6. Known limitations and gaps